lmullen/jsr/issues/vol13/Hartsock.markdown

 madrigals and glees from earlier periods.
 Theodore Eisfeld, conductor of the New York Philharmonic society heard them, and invited them to perform at a concert.
-After the first song the orchestral musicians joined the applause—what Root called passing "the highest musical tribunal" (29).
+After the first song the orchestral musicians joined the applause---what Root called passing "the highest musical tribunal" (29).
 Not only religious, Root lectured on opera excerpts in September, 1850, in Livingston County, New York.
 His songs were published in *The Choral Advocate and Singing Class Journal*.
 Root was a